formicalab/AFDRuleSetAssociationTemplate/README.md

 This project contains:

-* **template.json** – an ARM template that associates a single Azure Front Door (Std/Premium) Rule Set with one or more existing routes on an endpoint.
+* **template.json** – an ARM template that manages the RuleSets used for load balancing (recognized from their names starting with "Bilanciamento*") in Azure Front Door (Std/Premium), allowing theirassociations with one or more existing routes on an endpoint.
-  Only the association changes; all other route properties (origin group, custom domains, patterns, protocols, cache settings, …) are preserved.
+  Only the load balancing ruleset associations are modified; all other route properties (origin group, custom domains, patterns, protocols, cache settings, …) and other rulesets are preserved.

 * **uiFormDefinition.json** – the "Create UI" definition that drives the portal experience.
-  It lets the operator pick the Front Door profile, endpoint, a ruleset (or `---` for *no* ruleset) and the routes to update.
+  It lets the operator pick the Front Door profile, endpoint, a Bilanciamento ruleset (or `---` to remove all load balancing rulesets) and the routes to update.
   When **Deploy** is pressed, the UI serialises the selection into parameters and calls **template.json**.

-## ⚠️ Important: RuleSet Replacement Behavior
+## ℹ️ Selective Bilanciamento RuleSet Management

-**This template REPLACES all existing ruleset associations on the selected routes.**
+**This template manages ONLY load balancing ("Bilanciamento*") rulesets while preserving all other ruleset associations.**

-- If a route currently has **no rulesets**, the selected ruleset will be added.
-- If a route currently has **one ruleset**, it will be replaced with the selected ruleset.
+### How it works:

+- **Select a "Bilanciamento" ruleset**:
-- If a route currently has **multiple rulesets** (e.g., RuleSet-A, RuleSet-B, RuleSet-C), **ALL of them will be removed** and replaced with only the selected ruleset.
+  - All existing rulesets starting with "Bilanciamento" will be **replaced** with the selected ruleset
-- If you select `---`, **all ruleset associations will be removed** from the selected routes.
+  - The new ruleset is placed at the **same position** as the original Bilanciamento ruleset
+  - If no Bilanciamento ruleset exists, the new one is **added at the end**
+  - All other rulesets are **preserved** in their original positions

+- **Select `---`**:
+  - All existing rulesets starting with "Bilanciamento" will be **removed**
+  - All other rulesets are **preserved** in their original positions

+### Examples:

+**Example 1**: Route has ["SecurityRules", "Bilanciamento-v1", "CachingRules"]
+- Select "Bilanciamento-v2" → Result: ["SecurityRules", "Bilanciamento-v2", "CachingRules"] ← **Position preserved**
+- Select "---" → Result: ["SecurityRules", "CachingRules"]

+**Example 2**: Route has ["CdnRules", "CompressionRules"] (no Bilanciamento)
+- Select "Bilanciamento-new" → Result: ["CdnRules", "CompressionRules", "Bilanciamento-new"] ← **Added at end**
+- Select "---" → Result: ["CdnRules", "CompressionRules"] (no change)

+**Example 3**: Multiple routes with different positions
+- Route A: ["Rule1", "Bilanciamento-old", "Rule3"] → Result: ["Rule1", "Bilanciamento-new", "Rule3"]
+- Route B: ["Rule1", "Rule2", "Rule3", "Bilanciamento-old"] → Result: ["Rule1", "Rule2", "Rule3", "Bilanciamento-new"]
+- **Each route preserves its Bilanciamento position independently**

-The UI displays the current number and names of rulesets associated with each route to help you understand what will be replaced.
+The UI displays the current number of rulesets associated with each route.
+Only Bilanciamento rulesets (plus the `---` option) are shown in the selection dropdown.

+**Key Features:**
+- ✅ Preserves the position of Bilanciamento rulesets when replacing
+- ✅ Handles multiple routes with different ruleset orders
+- ✅ Safely manages routes with multiple ruleset associations
+- ✅ Case-insensitive matching for "Bilanciamento" prefix

 ## Workflow
 1. Choose subscription / resource group.